How to get to Wilsons Promontory from Melbourne

 Once in Fish Creek, a taxi or private transport service will be required for the final 55 kilometres of the journey to Tidal River as there are no public bus services to Wilsons Promontory.
 Options include:

 • Butterfly Passenger Service.
 This is a private driver hire transport service that is based in Foster and covers South Gippsland.
 Operating 7 days a week, Butterfly Passenger Service offers reliable transport between Wilsons Promontory and connecting public transport services.
+Please note that if you are catching the bus from Melbourne, instead of getting off at the closest stop, which is Fish Creek, stay on the bus for an extra 12 minutes to Foster.
+As Butterfly Passenger Service is based in Foster, it will be cheaper if they pick you up from there rather than Fish Creek.
 Phone them on 0411 334 236 or visit their Facebook page.

 • South Gippsland Regional Taxis.
 Based in Leongatha, they cover South Gippsland and can do trips to Wilsons Promontory on request.
 Bookings in advance are essential to ensure you have connecting transport from Fish Creek.
 Phone them on (03) 5662 4242.